 DATE OF RECEIPT IN OFFICE

 This form is to be completed by the Affirmative Action Office

 decision has been made.
-Signatures on the bottom of this form •
+Signatures on the bottom of this form

-employee and the Metropolitan Mosquito Control District to t ne specific accommodation.
+employee and the Metropolitan Mosquito Control District to the ne specific accommodation.

 Name/Employee No Date of Request

 The request for reasonable accommodation to the needs of Provided Denied of the above named employee was:

 Justification for the decision (indicate specific factors co nsidered)

-If reasonable accommodation was approved, was the employer (circle one) Yes No Partially Comments:
+If reasonable accommodation was approved, was the employed one in the commodation was approved, was the employed one in the commodation was approved, was the employed one in the commodation was approved, was the employed one in the commodation was approved, was the employed one in the commodation was approved on the commodation was approximated on the commodat

 Describe specific accommodations to be made.

 Cost estimate \$

 I have read the Request for Reasonable Accommodation Agreement.
 I understand that all tangible accommodation Mosquito Control District will become the property of the District. ns purchased by the Metropolitan

 Employee Signature Date

 Supervisor Signature Date

 Human Resources Coordinator Signature Date

 Affirmative Action Officer Signature Date

 Business Administrator Signature Date

 Information on this form shall be confidential with the exceptions ac ecording to the Rehabilitation Act of 1973,